stetzer/stetzer.github.io/_posts/2013-06-14-random-forests-of-titanic-survivors.md

 tags: R random-forests kaggle data-science titanic
 ---

 The other day I realized I've told countless people about [Kaggle](http://www.kaggle.com/), but I've never actually participated in a competition.
 I've always imagined that if I entered a competition, it would consume a good portion of my time and I'd start neglecting other duties.
 That said, I decided to enter one this past weekend.
 (I'm envisioning my entry like the start of any _Quantum Leap_ episode: "Theorizing that one could time travel within his own lifetime, Dr. Sam Beckett stepped into the Quantum Leap accelerator and vanished.".
-Except my version is doesn't involve quantum anything, and while Sam looks like he's talking to himself but he's really talking to Al, I'm just talking to myself.)
+Except my version doesn't involve quantum anything, and while Sam looks like he's talking to himself but he's really talking to Al, I'm just talking to myself.)

 <div class="text-center">
   <img src="http://www.staffingdaily.com/wp-content/uploads/2013/04/full-quantum-leap-screenshot.jpg" alt="Stepping into the Quantum Leap accelerator" style="width: 300px; margin-bottom: 20px;"/>